mychris/bf-cc/README.md

 # bf-cc

-A brainfuck interpreter and run-time compiler written in C++ for Linux/x86-64.
+A brainfuck interpreter and run-time compiler written in C++.
+Currently, the following platforms are supported:

+- Linux on x86-64
+- Windows 10 on x86-64

 The input program is translated into a minimalistic IR, optimized, and then either interpreted, or compiled to machine code and then executed.